 - Lots of repetition (good for consistency)

 excels here, especially for European language pairs.
-In my testing, DeepL achieved 92% accuracy on English-to-German technical documentation without any post-editing.
+In benchmark comparisons, DeepL achieved 92% accuracy on English-to-German technical documentation without any post-editing.
 The terminology stayed consistent across 50+ pages, and the sentence flow remained natural.

 Marketing and Creative Content: The Struggle Zone (60-75% Accuracy)